Margaret Lockwood: Herbert Wilcox

 In 1952, Lockwood signed a two picture a year contract with Herbert Wilcox at $112,000 a year, making her the best paid actress in British films.
 Lockwood said Wilcox and his wife Anna Neagle promised from signing the contract "I was never allowed to forget that I was a really bright and dazzling star on their horizon.
 They were going to look after me as no one else had done before.
 They did.
 And I loved it."

-The association began well with Trent's Last Case (1952) with Michael Wilding and Orson Welles which was popular.
+The association began well with Trent's Last Case (1952) with Michael Wilding and Orson Welles, which was popular.
 She appeared on TV in Ann Veronica and another TV adaptation of the Shaw play Captain Brassbound's Conversion (1953).

 Her next two films for Wilcox were commercial disappointments: Laughing Anne (1953) and Trouble in the Glen (1954).
-She made no more films with Wilcox who called her "a director's joy who can shade a performance or a character with computer accuracy" but admitted their collaboration "did not come off."
+She made no more films with Wilcox who called her "a director's joy who can shade a performance or a character with computer accuracy", but he admitted their collaboration "did not come off."

 Lockwood returned to the stage in Spider's Web (1954) by Agatha Christie, expressly written for her.

-She then appeared in a thriller, Cast a Dark Shadow (1955) with Dirk Bogarde for director Lewis Gilbert.
+She then appeared in Cast a Dark Shadow (1955) with Dirk Bogarde for director Lewis Gilbert.
 Gilbert later said "It was reasonably successful, but, by then, Margaret had been in several really bad films and her name on a picture was rather counter-productive."